KaramiZahra/Task-Manager/README.md

-# To-Do List App (CLI)
+# Task Manager App (CLI)

-A simple terminal-based To-Do List application built using Object-Oriented Programming (OOP) in Python.
+A simple terminal-based Task Manager application built using Object-Oriented Programming (OOP) in Python.
 This app allows you to add, view, delete, and update tasks, with persistent storage using a JSON file.

 ## Features